 In addition to her community involvement, Anne Stewart is a generous contributor to the Allard School of Law community.
 Using money from the 40 year reunion of her class, Anne helped create the Law Students' Emergency Fund.
 The fund is able to quickly respond to help students stay in law school when circumstances change in such a way that they would otherwise be forced to stop their academic pursuits.
 More information about the Law Students' Emergency Fund is available here.
 Ms. Stewart was recognized by the Allard Law Alumni Association as the recipient of a 2014 Alumni Award of Distinction for her outstanding achievements and endeavours in the practice of law, government service, the judiciary, business, legal academe, community service or other areas have brought honour to the law school.

-Anne Steward was interviewed for the Peter A Allard School of Law History Project in Summer 2017.
+Anne Stewart was interviewed for the Peter A Allard School of Law History Project in Summer 2017.

 Listen to the interview to hear more about her time in law school, the development of P3 projects in BC, and what mentorship means to her.